ryandejaegher/hugo-starter/content/articles/menu-animation-with-squarespace-7.1.md

 };

-// This is where you run the function and set your timing and delay. animateHeader(headerItems, fadeIn, 2000, 300)
+// This is where you run the function and set your timing and delay. animateHeader(headerItems, fadeIn, 1000, 300)
 ```

-There's a lot happening here, but the only part you have need to worry about is the last line which is where you finally run the animateHeader function.
+There's a lot happening here, but the only part you have need to worry about is the last line which is where you finally run the **animateHeader** function.

+If you want the fadeIn animation to take 1 second with a delay of 200ms between each you'd call the function like this.

+    animateHeader(headerItems, fadeIn, 1000, 200)

 ## Tips For Animation